MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 **Total cost for the call**: $0.22 + $0.02 + $0.065 + $0.02 + applicable Teams charges = $0.325  + applicable Teams charges

-### Pricing example: Customer calls from a Teams account, call is transferred to an agent through Teams PSTN
+### Outbound: Customer calls from a Teams account, call is transferred to an agent through Teams PSTN

 Matias is a Dynamics 365 contact center agent, who makes an outbound call from Omnichannel for Customer Service to a telephone number (Mae) via Azure Communication Services direct routing.